 - Shopify: Shopify is a site builder designed for creating online stores with features online stores need, such as added security, payment gateways, catalogs, product management, and shipping calculators.
 Plans start at $29 per month.
 See how Shopify compares to Squarespace.

 Squarespace, as well as its alternatives, provide businesses with ways to build professional websites at an affordable cost.
 While the alternatives all work similarly, each website builder has its own unique editing interfaces, user design, inclusions, and costs.
 It can be hard to know which is the best for your business website, so compare them and read the best website builder reviews.

 How much does Squarespace cost?

-Squarespace offers free plans, as well as premium plans.
-Its premium plans start at $12/month, which includes unlimited bandwidth, a free custom domain name, a free SSL certificate, and 24/7 customer support.
-Plans increase to $18/month for unlimited storage, and $26/month for ecommerce capabilities.
-Compare plans and see what users have to say on our Squarespace Reviews Page.
+Squarespace offers free plans as well as premium plans.
+Its premium plans start at $12 per month, which include unlimited bandwidth, a free custom domain name, a free SSL certificate, and 24/7 customer support.
+Plans increase to $18 per month for unlimited storage and $26 per month for ecommerce capabilities.

 Should I use Squarespace or WordPress?